bootstrapworld/curriculum/lessons/inequalities3-sam/langs/en-us/slides.md

 When you're finished, fix the corresponding functions in your @starter-file{inequalities-sam} and test it out.

+Note: When you type in `is-safe-right`, it may not do what you expect...

 <!--
 **False isn't wrong!**
 Many students - especially traditionally high-achieving ones - will be very concerned about writing examples that are "wrong."
 The misconception here is that an expression that produces `false` is somehow _incorrect_.
 You can preempt this in advance, by explaining that our Boolean-producing functions _should sometimes return false_, such as when Sam is offscreen.